Pico do Arieiro to Pico Ruivo: One of the Best Hikes in Madeira

 The sunrise light hits the mountains beautifully

 Our Top Tip: start the hike straight after sunrise and don’t worry if the trail is busy.
-At Miradouro do Ninho da Manta, 1.2-kilometres from the Pico do Arieiro Viewpoint, most people stop and we had the trail pretty much to ourselves from here to Pico Ruivo.
+At Miradouro do Ninho da Manta, 1.2 kilometres from the Pico do Arieiro Viewpoint, most people stop.
+We had the trail pretty much to ourselves from here to Pico Ruivo.

-Where should I stay to hike from Pico do Arieiro to Pico Ruivo?
+Where to stay for the Pico do Arieiro to Pico Ruivo hike

 View over Funchal before sunrise as drive up to the Pico do Arieiro Viewpoint, Madeira, Portugal